 United Way is the world’s largest philanthropic network, raising around $5 billion per year.
 Its global mission is to fight for the education, income, and health of all community residents.
 United Way Worldwide (UWW), headquarters for the movement, is based in Alexandria, VA.
 UWW provides services and sets standards of operational excellence for local United Ways.
 UWW also works on broad national and international humanitarian issues.

 United Way of Northern California (UWNC) is one of approximately 1,200 local United Ways in the United States.
 Another 600 local United Ways operate in more than 40 other countries.
 Each local United Way operates autonomously; all decisions about how money is raised and spent in each community are made by the local board of directors.

-UWNC is governed by a volunteer Board of Directors.
-The current chair is Greg Balkovek, recently retired from the insurance business and highly active in the community.
-Larry Olmstead, president & CEO, leads staff and reports to the Board.
+A volunteer Board of Directors governs UWNC.
+The current chair is Sonia Aery, owner of an Allstate Insurance agency in Chico.
+Larry Olmstead, President & CEO, leads staff and reports to the Board.

-- Click HERE to electronically give a one-time donation using your credit/debit card or PayPal account.
+Donate here or text UWNC to 41444 anytime to give a one-time or recurring donation using your credit card, debit card, or PayPal account.

 Please call us at 530-241-7521 if you have questions or need more information.

 Still have questions?
 Give our office a call at 530-241-7521 for additional information.